necsoft/codepoems/README.md

 #Codepoems
-This is an experimental IDE for Processing.
+>This is an experimental IDE for Processing.
 Be careful, this is only an experiment for now.

 # Building
-You need to have node-webkit-builder in order to run this command:
+You need to have node-webkit-builder in order to run these commands

+## Building for OSX64
 ```
-# Building for OSX64
 npm run build_osx64
 ```